2022 FIFA World Cup: Group H

 Uruguay and South Korea played to a goalless draw.
 A goalless first half between Portugal and Ghana preceded a penalty converted by Cristiano Ronaldo to give Portugal the lead.
 In scoring the goal, Ronaldo became the first man to score in five World Cups.
 Ghana responded with a goal by André Ayew before goals by João Félix, and Rafael Leão by Portugal put them 3–1 ahead.
 Osman Bukari scored in the 89th minute to trail by a single goal, while Iñaki Williams had a chance to equalise for Ghana ten minutes into stoppage time, but slipped before shooting.
 The match finished 3–2 to Portugal.
 Ghanaian Mohammed Salisu opened the scoring against South Korea, with Mohammed Kudus following it up.
 In the second half, Cho Gue-sung scored a brace for South Korea, levelling the score.
 Mohammed Kudus scored again in the 68th minute, winning the match 3–2 for Ghana.
 Portugal defeated Uruguay 2–0 with two goals from Bruno Fernandes, advancing them to the knockout stage.
-The game's first goal appeared to have been headed in by Ronaldo, but the ball just missed his head.
 A controversial penalty decision was called late in the game, with a suspected handball from José María Giménez.
 Portugal led South Korea through Ricardo Horta after 10 minutes.
 However, goals by Kim Young-gwon and Hwang Hee-chan won the match 2–1 for South Korea.
 Giorgian de Arrascaeta scored two goals as Uruguay defeated Ghana 2–0.
 However, with South Korea winning, Uruguay required another goal to progress as they finished third on goals scored.
 Several Uruguay players left the pitch after the game surrounding the referees and followed them off the pitch.